pdjr-signalk/pdjr-skplugin-meta-injector/README.md

 different fluid types.
 Each tank has its own unique collection of names.

-The metadata for my five tanks is organised in the following way.
+The initialisation metadata for my five tanks is organised in the following way.

 <table width='100%'>
 <tr><th>File name</th><th>File content</th></tr>
 <tr>
-<td>tanks.</td>
+<td>.tanks.</td>
 <td><pre>
 {
   "timeout": 60,